davidwfranco/breakout-clone/README.md

-# breakout-like
+# breakout-clone
-Let's create a breakout like game
+My shot at creating a breakout-style game.